Keeping many secrets within the pages, If We Were Villains by M.L. Rio is a ride and a half.

 We had, like seven siblings, spent so much time together that we had seen the best and worst of one another and were unimpressed by either.If We Were Villains

 Overall, the will-they-won’t-they of two characters had me on the edge of my seat.
-It made the entire ride more painfully addictive than it needed to be—but I wouldn’t change that for a second.
+It made the entire ride more painfully addictive than needed—but I wouldn’t change that for a second.
 The deep-wishing inside of me that they have one single moment of truth came crashing down in the final pages.
-Admittedly, I think that was a smart move, and one I respect.
-It was for this and the poetic storytelling that I rated the story the score I’ve given.
+Admittedly, I think that was a smart move and one I respect.
+For this and the poetic storytelling, I rated the story the score I’ve given.

 M.L.
 Rio uses skill and word mastery to tell this story, broken up into acts and scenes that attempt to pull you from your comfort zone, all for the ride to throw you off the scent.